hyperstack-org/hyperstack/docs/action_cable_quickstart.md

 You can also fire up a rails console, and then for example do a `Word.new(text: "Hello").save` and again see any browsers updating.

-If you want to go into more details with example check out [words-example](/docs/words-example.md)
+If you want to go into more details with the example check out [words-example](/docs/words-example.md)